 A Little History of August in previous years …

-In August 2008 Ricoh paid $1.6B for Ikon Office Solutions, Bae (UK) bid $1B for Detica Group (UK), and Compucom bought Getronics (former Wang) to form a $2.1B company.
+Five years ago in August 2008 Ricoh paid $1.6B for Ikon Office Solutions, Bae (UK) bid $1B for Detica Group (UK), and Compucom bought Getronics (formerly Wang) to form a $2.1B company.
 Hard on their heels was a big move by Indian outsourcing company Infosys, paying $750M plus for Axon group in the UK.
 A biggish one for Canada was the private equity buy of Q9 networks for $360M by CDC.
-Three years ago in August 2009, the unemployment news was still bleak and there were some household names making acquisitions, but no huge deals.
+In August 2009, the unemployment news was still bleak and there were some household names making acquisitions, but no huge deals.
 Facebook bought Friendfind and Myspace bought iLike.
 Google enhanced its video capability with the purchase on On2 Technologies; Rim bought a mobile browser company Torch Mobile; and Fluke Networks improved its wireless capability with the purchase of Airmagnet.
-August 2010 was another good month on the recovery front and a busy month for acquisitions.
-Google made five acquisitions … Socialdeck, Angstro, Slide, Jambool and Like.com, but Intel spent the most money … paying $7.7 billion for McAfee AND $1.4 billion for Infinion Technology’s wireless division!
+Three years ago in August 2010 Google made five acquisitions … Socialdeck, Angstro, Slide, Jambool and Like.com, but Intel spent the most money … paying $7.7 billion for McAfee AND $1.4 billion for Infinion Technology’s wireless division!
 IBM bought Datacap and Unica Corp; HP bought Fortify Software and Stratavia; 3M paid $900 million for Cogent; CA paid $200 million for Arcot Systems; and Rim, Cisco, Citrix and Nokia were all out shopping too!
 In addition to their two acquisitions HP lost CEO Mark Hurd to a scandal.
-Last year in August 2011 Hurricane Irene hit the US coast, there was a mini-market crash and the world’s economies continued to struggle.
+In August 2011 Hurricane Irene hit the US coast, there was a mini-market crash and the world’s economies continued to struggle.
 Google paid $12.5 billion for Motorola Mobility and IBM paid $387 million to add Algorithmics to its analytics portfolio, they also bought UK based analytics company i2.
 Skype which was in the process of being merged into Microsoft, bought GroupMe, Bitly bought Twitterfeed and Citrix bought Ringcube.
+August 2012 was slow in the M&A space with IBM busiest, paying $1.3 billion for HR solutions and services company Kenexa.
+IBM also bought flash memory developer, Texas Memory Systems.
+The other “big name” deal was Google’s purchase of social media marketing company Wildfire Interactive, reputedly for $250 million.
+Closer to home, Quebec’s 20-20 Technologies was sold for $77 million to private equity company Vector Capital Corp.

 Which brings us back to the present …